How to Stop Overanalyzing:

 Watch this 5-minute sample video explaining overanalyzing and how it is treated.

-These quotes come from real customers who have purchased the videos.
+These quotes come from real customers who have purchased the video series.

 I am Dr. Michael Stein, a psychologist who specializes exclusively in treating anxiety disorders and obsessive-compulsive disorder (OCD).
 I am the founder of Anxiety Solutions, a treatment center in Denver, CO.
 I am also one of Psychology Today’s Experts on anxiety and OCD and I write a blog about anxiety for their website.